pingcap/docs-cn/reference/tools/tidb-lightning/deployment.md

 # TiDB Lightning Deployment

-This document describes the hardware requirements of TiDB Lightning using the default Importer-backend, and how to deploy it using Ansible or manually.
+This document describes the hardware requirements of TiDB Lightning using the default Importer-backend, and how to deploy it using TiDB Ansible or manually.

 If you wish to use the TiDB-backend, also read [TiDB Lightning TiDB-backend](/reference/tools/tidb-lightning/tidb-backend.md) for the changes to the deployment steps.